aqaPayam/NakhBot/docs/domain/04-relationships.md

 * User has one GuestPreviewCounter.
 * GuestPreviewCounter belongs to one User.

+GuestPreviewCounter is created on first `/start` for a new Telegram user.

 Rule:

 * Guest and incomplete users share the same permanent preview counter.
+* Starting signup does not reset the counter.
+* Completing signup does not delete the counter.
+* After account activation, the counter remains for audit/history but no longer controls normal Explore.

 ### User and UserSettings